-Signature

-TOTAL PENALTY
+Signature TOTAL PENALTY

-Appendix B: Adjudication Sheet License Agreement
+Appendix B: Licensing Adjudication Sheets

-The License Agreement grants permission to utilize the Bands of America system for evaluation and adjudication for one event.
-Such permission includes the authority to publicize and market BOA adjudication and sheets for the event and to use and incorporate Bands of America Procedures and Adjudication in your event as feasible and/or desired.
+The Bands of America license agreement grants permission to utilize the BOA system for evaluation and adjudication for one event.
+Such permission includes the authority to publicize and market BOA adjudication and sheets for the event, and to use and incorporate Bands of America Procedures and Adjudication in your event as feasible and/or desired.